Obtain or Renew a Drivers License

 You will need to bring documentation with you to obtain, renew or replace a license or ID.
 These documents may include a birth certificate, social security card, passport, utility bill or other documents.
 Review the Drivers Licensing Checklist or the Real ID checklist to see what documents you will need.

 In some cases you will need to take a driving exam.
-Review information about Driver Examinations to see if you need to take an exam.
+Review information about driver examinations to see if you need to take an exam.

 Find an Office Near You

 The MO Department of Revenue has a list and map of all office locations where you can obtain or renew your license.
+The Central West End and South Kingshighway locations are in the City limits.

 The MO State Highway Patrol has a list of driver exam locations for both written and road testing.